 Spui 14-16, Amsterdam

 There are three Athenaeum Boekhandel in Amsterdam, which two of them are located next to each other.
-This however, is exclusively for magazines, which is in another words, dangerous ground to have a heart attack if you are someone like me.
+This, however, is exclusively for magazines, which is in other words, dangerous ground to have a heart attack if you are someone like me.
 Located near the red light district and very nice pubs, this magazine store has everything you would like to find from fashion to art, gardening, politics, cinema, poetry, you name it.
-It’s probably one of the best stores I’ve found about magazines, and I don’t even need to say you have to check out the bookstore besides it, where you can find books of any kind, including about photography, art, fashion, etc.
+It’s probably one of the best stores I’ve found about magazines, and I don’t even need to say you have to check out the bookstore beside it, where you can find books of any kind, including about photography, art, fashion, etc.

 Shakespeare & Company – Paris

 Shakespeare and Company is a classic.
 If you go to Paris and don’t visit this bookstore, you are doing Paris wrong.
 Which was my case, first time I went 8 years ago.
 When I went there this time, I thought I would find a bookstore that sold itself for the tourism, but instead, I’ve found a remarkable shop of many titles, from fiction and non-fiction to poetry, philosophy and sociology books and French literature.
 The best thing is that they are mostly in English so most of the people who go there can actually buy something to read.
 It’s also a very peculiar store, with a lot of charm.
 The people who work there also don’t let you take pictures of the place with your cellphone.
 It’s definitely an amazing place to explore and get lost.